PygmalionAI/blog/src/content/posts/official_website_launch_and_updates/index.md

 The allocation of money will go as follows - Invoices/Maintenance > Developers > Founders.

 I already offered to be last on the list when it comes to receiving pay from PygmalionAI.
 I didn't join up this project to make a quick buck and vanish.
 I like AI, especially text generations, and I want to us to do cool things.
-To those who have interacted with me before on my research focus, it has always about text styles.
-While image generation and audio generative have very simplified pipelines to create styles per user customisation, in text generation, it doesn't really exist.
+To those who have interacted with me before on my research focus, it has always been about text styles.
+While image generation and audio generation have very simplified pipelines to create styles per user customisation, in text generation, it doesn't really exist.

 I would like to change that and I believe it is very possible.